Skip to main content

 • configureMotorVelocity(targetVel, damping): this tells the joint motor that we want the relative relative velocity of the rigid-bodies along the free DOFs to be equal to targeVel.
 There is no restriction on the relative position along the free DOF.

 • configureMotor(targetPos, targetVel, stiffness, damping): this lets you control all the parameters of the motor's spring-like equation.
-This should be used only of the other configuration methods are not flexible enough.
+This should be used only if the other configuration methods are not flexible enough.

 • configureMotorModel(model): this selects the mathematical model for the motor's controller.
 All the available models use a spring-like equation.
 See the API documentation of SpringModel for details.